chrokh/toow-old/chapters/values.md

 The compiler isn't actually guaranteeing that you have a `string`, it is guaranteeing that you either have a `string`, or you have the absence of one (meaning `null`).

 On the type level there is no way of ensuring that you only take a particular path through the program if you actually have a string.
-We'll talk more about `null` and nullable reference types in the chapter on [data types](data-types).
+We'll talk more about `null` and nullable reference types in the chapter on [nothingness](nothingness).
 But the short story is that we used to have to resort to tons and tons of run-time checks to make sure that our programs don't crash as a consequence of `null` values.

 It is understandable if the example below doesn't make sense since we haven't yet talked about neither [selection](selection) nor the [equality operator](operators).